7 min to read

 • Female: Frosty Lime, Crepe Pink, Candle White.

-Choose a color with a catchy name.
+Choose a Color with a Catchy Name.

 We saw a common trend when we looked at the color preferences by age and group.
 We don't find typical colors like blue or green; instead, they are more specific and fancier if you like them, so we have denim blue and emerald green, for example.

-The thing is that although we all perceive colors differently, the name of these can have a different effects on consumers.
+The thing is that although we all perceive colors differently, the name of these can have different effects on consumers.

 In the study "A rose by any other name ...," people evaluated products with different color names, such as makeup items, and those with fancier names were preferred.